behu-kea/first-semester-java/topics/03 - programflow/conditionals-boolean.md

 ```
 Input an alphabet:
 p
-Input letter p is a Consonant
+Input letter p is a consonant
 ```